AWS for Industries

 Archna Kulkarni

-Archna Kulkarni is a leader in the AWS Professional Services Organization with expertise in Financial Services and data transformation technologies.
+Archna is a Senior Solutions Architect at Amazon Web Services with expertise in Financial Services and data transformation technologies.
 Prior to joining AWS, Archna worked as a digital transformation executive at a Fortune 100 financial services organization.
 Archna helps customers with their data unification and transformation journey, leveraging her years of industry and domain experience.
 Archna is an enthusiastic marathon runner, with her most cherished marathon memory being the experience of running the New York City Marathon.

 Isaac Owusu